tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 - We re-export the `fit()` generic from generics.

-- Instead of documenting each `fit()` method, we provide the details in the "Details" section and the "Estimating the scores" subsection of the documentation for the corresponding object.
+- Instead of documenting each `fit()` method, we document it in the "Details" section and the "Estimating the scores" subsection of the documentation for the corresponding object (instance) `score_*`.

 The code below opens the help page for the `fit()` generic: